Stanley Baker

-Sir William Stanley Baker (28 February 1928 – 28 June 1976) was a British actor and film producer.
+Sir William Stanley Baker (28 February 1928 – 28 June 1976) was a Welsh actor and film producer.
 Known for his rugged appearance and intense, grounded screen persona, he was one of the top British male film stars of the late 1950s, and later a producer.

 Born into a coal mining family in Glamorgan, Baker began his acting career in the West End.
 Following national service in the Royal Army Service Corps after the Second World War, he befriended actor Richard Burton and began appearing in film and television roles.
 He played the lead role in Hell Drivers and supporting role in The Guns of Navarone.
 He was producer and lead actor in the 1964 film Zulu, in which he portrayed John Chard.

 Baker's performance in the 1959 film Yesterday's Enemy was nominated for the BAFTA Award for Best British Actor, and he was nominated for a Primetime Emmy Award for his turn in the BBC serial How Green Was My Valley.
-He was awarded a knighthood in 1976, although he died before the investiture ceremony: a heavy smoker, he developed lung cancer and he died in 1976.
+He was awarded a knighthood in 1976, although he died before the investiture ceremony: a heavy smoker, he developed lung cancer and died in 1976.

 Early life

 Baker was born in Ferndale, Glamorgan, Wales, the youngest of three children.
 His father was a coal miner who lost a leg in a pit accident but continued working as a lift operator at the mine until his death.
-Baker grew up a self-proclaimed "wild kid" interested in only "football and boxing".
+Baker grew up a self-proclaimed "wild kid", interested in only "football and boxing".
 He thought he would most likely be a miner or maybe a boxer.

 His artistic ability was spotted at an early age by a local teacher, Glynne Morse, who encouraged Baker to act.
 When he was 14 he was performing in a school play when seen by a casting director from Ealing Studios, who recommended him for a role in Undercover (1943), a war film about the Yugoslav guerrillas in Serbia.
 He was paid £20 a week, caught the acting bug, and pursued a professional acting career.
 Six months later Baker appeared with Emlyn Williams in a play in the West End called The Druid's Rest, appearing alongside Richard Burton.

 Baker worked for a time as an apprentice electrician, then through Morse's influence, he managed to secure a position with the Birmingham Repertory Theatre in 1944.
 He was there for three years when he had to do his national service.
 He served in the Royal Army Service Corps from 1946 until 1948, attaining the rank of sergeant.
 Following his demobilisation Baker returned to London determined to resume his acting career.
 He was recommended by Richard Burton for casting in a small role in Terence Rattigan's West End play, Adventure Story (1949).